 FCC supports projects that make positive changes in the communities where we live and work across Canada.
-Our five main funds include: FCC AgriSpirit, FCC Expression, FCC Regina Spirit, FCC Aboriginal Student Empowerment, and FCC 4-H Club Fund.
+Our four main funds include: FCC AgriSpirit, FCC Regina Spirit, FCC Aboriginal Student Empowerment, and FCC 4-H Club Fund.
 Get to know the type of projects we support, eligibility guidelines and how to apply.

-The FCC AgriSpirit Fund is about enhancing rural communities and this year we increased our commitment to $1.5 million in honour of the 150th anniversary of Canada's Confederation.
+The FCC AgriSpirit Fund supports rural communities across Canada.
 Successful projects in the past have included the construction of or upgrades to hospitals and medical centres, childcare facilities, playgrounds, food banks, libraries, recreation centres and community gardens, as well as the purchase of fire and rescue equipment.
 If you live in a community under 150,000 people and need funding for a project that enhances lives or contributes to sustainability, check out the eligibility guidelines.

 Do you have a project that will make Regina an even better place to live?
 The FCC Regina Spirit Fund supports community enhancement projects by charitable and non-profit organizations in Regina.
 It's our way of giving back to a city where almost 800 of our over 1,800 employees live and work.